 mahad-anugraha-nigrahera ‘saksi’ dui-jane

 ei dui-dvare sikhaila jaga-jane

-It is stated that the dust of the lotus feet of a pure devotee is very powerful but that the same dust that elevates one to the highest level of Krsna consciousness, to the spiritual realm of Vrndavana, can also push one down to hell if one offends it.
-This principle was enunciated by Sati to her father Daksa after Daksa had offended Siva, the greatest Vaisnava (vaisnavanam yatha sambhu), and the purport is very relevant to the present discussion.
+It is stated that the dust of the lotus feet of a pure devotee is very powerful but that the same dust that elevates one to the highest level of Krishna consciousness, to the spiritual realm of Vrindavan, can also push one down to hell if one offends it.
+This principle was enunciated by Sati to her father, Daksa, after Daksa had offended Shiva, the greatest Vaishnava (vaisnavanam yatha sambhu), and the purport is very relevant to the present discussion.

 nascaryam etad yad asatsu sarvada

 nirasta-tejahsu tad eva sobhanam